Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verification

 \begin{theorem} The Pufferfish verification problem is NP-hard. \end{theorem}

 To the best of our knowledge, this is the first complexity result for the Pufferfish verification problem.
 Note that differential privacy is subsumed by Pufferfish privacy.
-Recently a new work \cite{BCJSV:20:ddppfio} gives undecidability results for differential privacy algorithms with continuous noise.
-Instead, we focus on discrete mechanisms in Pufferfish privacy.
-There also exists a lower computation complexity result if one focuses on differential privacy problems and uses less complicated models such as Markov chains.
-However in Markov chains, some discretized mechanisms in differential privacy, such as Above Threshold, can't be modeled~\cite{LWZ:18:MCDPP}.
+Barthe et al.~\cite{BCJSV:20:ddppfio} show undecidability results for differential privacy mechanisms with continuous noise.
+Instead, we focus on Pufferfish privacy with discrete state space in HMMs.
+The complexity bound is lower if more simple models such as Markov chains are used.
+However some discrete mechanisms in differential privacy, such as Above Threshold, can hardly be modeled in Markov chains~\cite{LWZ:18:MCDPP}.